 The biggest group, the ‘least engaged’ were JD Sports, Sports Direct, TK Maxx, Amazon, Boohoo and Missguided.
 None had signed up to SCAP or used organic or sustainable cotton.
 Only Boohoo and Sports Direct used recycled material in their products and only TK Maxx offered in-store take-back.
 None were signed up to ACT and only Missguided had joined the ETI.
 Missguided, criticised in May 2018 for its use of unsafe Leicester factories paying illegally-low wages, was acknowledged for its efforts to address this, but ministers expressed concern about Boohoo’s approach to union representation.
 Amazon UK was singled out for a ‘notable’ lack of engagement with the committee’s questions while Kurt Geiger, which failed to supply written evidence, has not been rated.

 Creagh declared it “shocking” that these major retailers are failing to take action and “disappointing” that so few overall had joined ACT.
 The report concluded that the UK fashion industry’s current business model is unsustainable, and called for an end to exploitative practices, with retailers leading change through sustainability practices and signalling this by engaging with industry initiatives.

-Barry sees this concern already becoming mainstream: “It’s going from being a business-to-business and risk-management issue behind the scenes to a consumer issue, in the same way as plastics and deforestation linked to palm oil have been in the last 12 months,” he says.
-Mintel research suggests shoppers may already be buying clothes less frequently, with the 37% buying clothes once a month in 2016 falling to 33% in 2018.
-60% of under-24s, fast fashion’s biggest market, prefer to buy clothes from companies trying to reduce their environmental impact.
-The commons inquiry is still open.
+Barry sees this concern becoming mainstream: “It’s going from being a business-to-business and risk-management issue behind the scenes to a consumer issue,” he says.
+Mintel research suggests shoppers may be buying clothes less frequently, with the 37% buying clothes once a month in 2016 falling to 33% in 2018.
+60% of under-24s, fast fashion’s biggest market, said they prefer to buy clothes from companies trying to reduce their environmental impact.